Anglican Diocese of Perth: Issues

 In the early 2000s the diocese had a large group of Anglo-Catholics from the parish of St Patricks Mt Lawley under the leadership of the then parish priest and high-ranking member of the diocesan clergy, Harry Entwistle, leave to join with another community of the Traditional Anglican Communion which later entered into the Catholic Church as a community of the Personal Ordinariate of Our Lady of the Southern Cross, St Ninians and St Chads based in Mt Lawley.
 The Personal Ordinariates were created for Anglicans to enter into the Catholic Church and retain many elements of Anglican worship and spirituality, while accepting all doctrines of the Catholic Church.
 The group cited persecution and on going doctrinal issues for their leaving.

-As a more liberal diocese, the region voted to recognise same-gender relationships in 2013.
-While Archbishop Roger Herft vetoed the motion, he did say that "what we have in the Diocese of course is a number of people in same-sex relationships amongst the clergy and amongst the laity and we have always said that people of all forms of sexuality and orientation are welcome."
+In 2013 the synod voted to recognise diversity of sexuality within the diocese, note many Anglicans support registration of same-sex civil unions, and acknowledge legal recognition of committed same-sex unions could co-exist with legal recognition of heterosexual marriage.
+Archbishop Roger Herft vetoed the motion, saying that "what we have in the Diocese of course is a number of people in same-sex relationships amongst the clergy and amongst the laity and we have always said that people of all forms of sexuality and orientation are welcome."
 In a statement on human sexuality, Archbishop Herft confirmed that "there are gay and lesbian clergy serving in the priesthood.
 They are licensed by me and are honoured and respected as priests..."
-In April 2016, St Andrew's Church within the diocese blessed a same-sex couple's relationship.
-In 2019, the Diocese voted to no longer prohibit clergy form sexual relationships outside of marriage.
-In 2022, Archbishop Kay Goldsworthy ordained an openly gay man in a same-sex civil partnership.
+In April 2016, a priest in St Andrew's Church within the diocese blessed a same-sex couple's relationship.
+In 2022, Archbishop Kay Goldsworthy ordained as deacon a man in a same-sex civil partnership and appointed as precentor to the cathedral another man in a same-sex civil union.